johnwroge/Stock_Portfolio/README.md

 # Instructions to Run Manrico's Stock Portfolio

-The backend of the application was built using a RESTful architecture design with Flask, Python, and a SQLite database for quick development.
+The backend of the application was built using a RESTful architecture design with Flask, Python, and a SQLite database and the frontend of the application was bootstrapped using Vite for improved velocity in development.
 Since the user only needs up to 5 stocks at any time, using a more powerful RDBMS was not required.
-The frontend of the application was bootstrapped using Vite for faster velocity in development.
 The application works by sending requests to the server where the server either saves data to the database or interacts with the Alpha Vantage API.

 Most of the requirements in the initial readme were met, except for updating.